ha3ks/ha3ks.github.io/_posts/2025-11-01-Kubernetes-from-someone-who-has-12-whole-hours-experience.md

 [![6](/assets/blog/Kubernetes-12-hours/6.GIF)](/assets/blog/Kubernetes-12-hours/6.GIF)

 If you haven't considered it before.. look into it.
 If my haggared laptop can survive long enough to not only do this lab but also survive the write up, you can do it too and learn something.

+I didn't quite get to scratch that Ai 'extra mile' off the list, but it is on the cards.
+It's nice to have 'project work' in the background, I also have some certs to be studying for.. will see what happens with them.

 Be safe all and I'll see you in the next post.